See Nashotah House's Student Handbook Appendix C-1

 The individuals listed below make up Nashotah’s Title IX team.
 The Title IX Coordinator is the designated agent of the Seminary responsible for overseeing Seminary policy, procedures and compliance with Title IX legislation, regulation and case law.
 The Title IX Coordinator shall document all reports of incidents of sexual harassment.

-The Deputy Title IX Coordinator work with the Title IX Coordinator and may act on her behalf when so designated.
+The Deputy Title IX Coordinator work with the Title IX Coordinator and may act on their behalf when so designated.
 Additionally, the Deputy Coordinator serves as a person to whom reports or complaints may be reported, and can investigate complaints.
 Reports to Nashotah’s Title IX Coordinator and Deputy Title IX Coordinator may be made via email (TitleIX@nashotah.edu), phone or in person as set forth below:

 In order to make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
 On campus, some resources may maintain confidentiality, meaning they are not required to report actual or suspected Prohibited Conduct to other Seminary officials, thereby offering options and advice without any obligation to inform an outside agency or individual unless you have requested information to be shared.
 Other resources must take action when you report an alleged violation to them.
 The following describes the confidential reporting options :